 We link to the Labor Department’s Official PERM Processing Times.

-The Department of State (DOS) issues temporary, non-immigrant, visas about over 100 consular posts around the world.
-We link to the DOS’ Visa Wait Times page.
+The Department of State (DOS) issues temporary, non-immigrant, visas about over 100 link to the DOS’ Visa Appointment and Processing Wait Times page.
 Select the appropriate consulate, and learn the current waiting times for receiving a particular type of temporary visa.